Looking for Lunar New Year outfits to give you some inspiration on what to wear this year?

 Red is a lucky colour in Chinese culture, which is why you’ll see so many Lunar New Year decorations in red (and gold!)

-Just don’t wear white, ’cause that’s the colour of death in Chinese culture.
+We did follow the superstition of not wearing white, because it’s the colour of death in Chinese culture.

 If you’re looking to make the outfit more conservative, wear a pair of sheer or opaque tights!